 The Labyrinth Rocks sound like something directly out of a fairytale, and after taking the fascinating short walk amongst limestone outcrops and lush native bush, and through weaving maze-like pathways, it’s easy to see the inspiration behind the name.
 Founded by an English geologist, the Labyrinth Rocks park is something of a hidden gem, full of delightful surprises at every turn.
 Children will love searching for the small figurines veiled by fallen leaves and rocky ledges, and spotting the faces and characters etched into the limestone; the kissing pigs, the witches couldrons and even the stegosaurus.
 Top tip: the key to an enthralling and magical experience in the Labyrinth is an open mind, and an active imagination.

 From the curious caver right through to the advanced abseiler, Takaka & Golden Bay have an array of exciting cave systems just waiting to be explored.
 A guided tour of Ngarua Caves at the summit of the marble mountain (Takaka Hill) promises a breathtaking experience for the whole family, with a plethora of stalagmites and stalagtites protruding from the cavernous surroundings like shark teeth.
 For those with a reasonable level of fitness, Rawhiti Cave is what we like to call ‘geological eye candy’ and is well worth the two-hour return walk.
 With what is quite possibly the most diverse limestone entrance and twilight zone flora of any cave in New Zealand, it is adorned with green and pink plants, moss, algae and stunning phytokarst formations.
 Last but not least, Harwoods Hole, an iconic film location from the Lord of the Rings and the deepest vertical shaft in New Zealand (176m) is located in the Canaan Downs Scenic Reserve.
 A nearby lookout offers stunning views over the Takaka Valley, but there are no barriers and it is very dangerous to approach the edge, so we recommend keeping the children away from this one.
-Note: Harwoods Hole should only be entered by experienced cavers who are familiar with the starlight cave guidelines.

 Head to the end of Washbourn Road in Onekaka and you’ll find the remnants of the Onekaka Wharf, yet another popular subject in the many photographs and artworks produced by Nelson Tasmans’ talented locals.
 Once a major industrial area, the Onekaka Ironworks was established in the 1920’s to turn the regions rich iron ore resources into pig-iron and iron pipes, before shipping them out to overseas markets.
 But when the world was plunged into the Great Depression in the early 1930’s, the company was unable to contend with the harsh economic conditions of the time, and to this day the ruins of the ironworks -wharf is the last remaining evidence of the companies existence.